-This DIY bird feeder wreath idea is simple and classic – a different twist on the popcorn and cranberry strings once so popular for decorating Christmas trees.
+This DIY bird feeder wreath idea is simple and classic – a different twist on the once so popular popcorn and cranberry strings on trees.

 DIY Bird Feeder Wreath Supplies: